 Mr. Foley holds a Master of Arts degree in International Trade and Development from American University’s School of International Service in Washington, D.C.
 His Bachelor of Arts degree is in History from Elon University, North Carolina.
 He has given lectures on Congress, the Presidency, and the legislative process as an Adjunct Professor at American University and at several other colleges and universities, including the Universities of Maryland and North Carolina.
-Mr. Foley was a candidate for the Maryland State Legislature in 1990 and 1994.
+Mr. Foley was also a candidate for the Maryland State Legislature in Annapolis.

 Bruce Bordner, Ph.D.

-Dr. Bordner, a Government Relations Consultant to Foley Federal & International Affairs for more than two decades, is a past Legislative Assistant in the California State Senate and the United States House of Representatives.
-While on Capitol Hill he worked on defense, foreign affairs, trade, and veteran affairs issues.
+Dr. Bordner, a current Government Relations Consultant to Foley Federal & International Affairs and an associate of the firm for more than a decade, is a past Legislative Assistant in the California State Senate and the United States House of Representatives, including for the Chairman of the House Foreign Affairs Committee.
+While in Washington, Dr. Bordner worked on defense, foreign affairs, trade, and veteran affairs issues.
 Since he left government for the private sector, he has worked with Foley Federal & International Affairs in the development and implementation of political and legislative strategies on numerous governmental relations projects.
 Some of these past projects included a survey of Los Angeles County municipal airports, the protection of corporate water and aquifer interests in the California deserts, processing land development projects through the municipal entitlements processes, and developing Federal legislative authorization and appropriations strategies for Defense Department contractors.